simplcommerce/SimplCommerce/README.md

         }
     }
 ```
-By default domain entities is mapped by convention.
+By default domain entities are mapped by convention.
 In case you need to some special mapping for your model.
-You can create a class that implement the ICustomModelBuilder for example
+You can create a class that implements the ICustomModelBuilder for example:
 ```cs
     public class CatalogCustomModelBuilder : ICustomModelBuilder
     {